Ashley Graham (model): Personal life

 Graham has participated in missionary work in South Africa with the Themba Foundation.

-In 2023, she donated to the Robert F. Kennedy Jr. 2024 presidential campaign.

 She met her husband, Justin Ervin, a videographer, at church in 2009; they married the next year.
 In August 2019, Graham and Ervin announced that they were expecting their first child.

 In a 2017 interview with CBS News, Graham admitted that her interracial relationship with Ervin, who is black, shocked her family:

 I will never forget that feeling of just sitting there with Justin, thinking, "I'm so embarrassed that I had to bring him in to meet these people, these people who raised me and taught me how to live, and he's being treated so terribly".
 And he said to me, "Racism is never surprising, but it's always disappointing."

 On January 18, 2020, Graham gave birth to a son.
 In July 2021, she announced they were expecting a second child, which turned out to be twin sons.
 In January 2022, Graham gave birth to the twins at home.